avalanche-foundation/ACPs/ACPs/75_consensus_proofs/75-acceptance-proofs.md

 ## Motivation

-Subnets use the ProposerVM to determine the block producer for the next block in the chain through soft-leader election.
-ProposerVM determines the block producer schedule from a randomly shuffled validator set for that subnet at each block height.
-Each block proposed by an elected block producer contains the height of the P-Chain parent block it should be verified at, so that other verifying validators can verify that the block was produced at a valid time.
+Subnets use the [ProposerVM](https://github.com/ava-labs/avalanchego/blob/416fbdf1f783c40f21e7009a9f06d192e69ba9b5/vms/proposervm/README.md) to implement a soft leader mechanism.
+The ProposerVM determines the block producer schedule from a randomly shuffled validator set for that subnet at each block height.
+The ProposerVM wrapper specifies the P-Chain height where it was verified.

 One key invariant is that nodes cannot verify a block that was produced at a P-Chain height that they have not heard of yet.
 Verifiers assume that a block height that is beyond the P-Chain height that they have accepted is invalid because that block does not exist yet from the verifier’s perspective.